-Simultaneous multi-point measurements in the flow and acoustic fields of a Mach 1.75 cold air jet with supersonic convection velocity have been conducted.
-A series of four optical deflectometer OD probes were used for the flow field measurements, and eight microphones arranged on circular arc recorded the far-field pressure in the direction of peak emission.
+Simultaneous multipoint measurements in the flowfield and acoustic field of a Mach 1.75 cold-air jet with supersonic convection velocity have been conducted.
+A series of four OD probes were used for the flowfield measurements, and eight microphones arranged on a circular arc recorded the far-field pressure in the direction of peak emission.
 In addition, some of the OD probes were moved to the near acoustic field of the jet.
 The correlation methodology involves calculating the delay-and-sum beamformer outputs of the OD probes and microphones, then computing the coherence between the two outputs.
 The principal conclusions are as follows:

-- With the OD probes in the jet shear layer, there is a significant correlation, on the order of 0.1, between turbulence and far-field noise in the direction of peak emission. - As the OD probe moves transversely away from the jet, the coherence with the far-acoustic field first drops and then increases significantly to levels on the order of 0.3.
-The drop is associated with the probe moving into the hydrodynamic pressure field that does not radiate to the far field; the subsequent increase signifies the probe being located in the acoustic pressure field. - In the vicinity of the jet exit, the peak coherence between OD signal and microphone beamformer coincides with the physical location of the OD probe.
+1) With the OD probes in the jet shear layer, there is a significant correlation, on the order of 0.1, between turbulence and far-field noise in the direction of peak emission.

+2) As the OD probe moves transversely away from the jet, the coherence with the far-acoustic field first drops and then increases significantly to levels on the order of 0.3.
+The drop is associated with the probe moving into the hydrodynamic pressure field that does not radiate to the far field; the subsequent increase signifies the probe being located in the acoustic pressure field.

+3) In the vicinity of the jet exit, the peak coherence between OD signal and microphone beamformer coincides with the physical location of the OD probe.
 However, as the shear layer thickens downstream, the peak coherence generally lags the probe location.
 It is believed that this is caused by the refraction of the acoustic rays by the mean velocity and speed-of-sound gradients.
 The effect is particularly severe when the OD probe is on the jet centerline beyond the end of the potential core.
-This underscores the need to include refraction effects in the calculation of the beamformer output of the microphone array. - Correlation of the beamformed OD signal, using the measured convection velocity of the turbulence, with the microphone beamformed output produces isocontours with the greatest fidelity and with significantly higher coherence levels than obtained with single OD to microphone correlations.
-This method thus promises to produce data that will be more useful in assisting the development of predictive models for the various noise generation mechanisms. - The increased coherence levels associated with the beamformed OD-microphone correlations indicates that the noise radiated in the peak noise radiation direction is associated with turbulence convecting at $U_c$ , which is determined experimentally, and is coherent over a relatively large axial distance.
-This is additional strong evidence for the importance of the coherent large scale turbulent structures in noise radiation from high speed jets.
+This underscores the need to include refraction effects in the calculation of the beamformer output of the microphone array.

+4) Correlation of the beamformed OD signal, using the measured convection velocity of the turbulence, with the microphone beamformed output produces isocontours with the greatest fidelity and with significantly higher coherence levels than obtained with single OD to microphone correlations.
+This method thus promises to produce data that will be more useful in assisting the development of predictive models for the various noise generation mechanisms.
-Acknowledgments

-This work was performed under the sponsorship of the NASA NRA agreement NNX08AC44A monitored by Dr. James E. Bridges.
-The authors would like to thank Dr. Jeremy Veltin and Mr. Ben Day (Penn State) for designing the new optical deflectometer system and assisting in its implementation at U.C.
-Irvine; Mr. Salvador Mayoral (U.C.
-Irvine) for his design and construction of the support system for the deflectometer; and Messrs.
-Preben Nielsen, Andrew Johnson, and Vincent Phong (U.C.
-Irvine) for their assistance with the experiments.
+5) The increased coherence levels associated with the beamformed OD-microphone correlations indicates that the noise radiated in the peak noise radiation direction is associated with turbulence convecting at U_c , which is determined experimentally, and is coherent over a relatively large axial distance.
+This is additional strong evidence for the importance of the coherent large-scale turbulent structures in noise radiation from high-speed jets.